The Complete Guide to Setting Up Google Analytics Goals

 With Google Analytics, you'll likely need to employ tracking modifications and develop a technical implementation plan.
 Google Tag Manager can help you navigate these technicalities – or you can sit back and cruise to a win with the help of a team of pros like us here at WEB ROI.

-With Google Analytics, you can track up to 20 different goals per view.
-To make the most of your efforts and reach your goals in the speediest manner possible, it’s essential to align your goals as closely as possible with your KPIs.
+With Google Analytics, you can track different goals through events.
+To make the most of your efforts and reach your goals in the speediest manner possible, it's essential to align your goals as closely as possible with your KPIs within the platform.

 You defined your KPIs to develop a strong roadmap to help you reach your ultimate business objectives.
-Your Google Analytics goals should align with these KPIs and keep you on track to your overarching business goals.
+Your Google Analytics events should align with these metrics and keep you on track to your overarching business goals.

-Now it’s time to turn the ignition and start rolling.
-You have your destination and a map to get there – it’s time to execute!
-We won’t go into an in-depth explanation of how exactly to set up your goals in Google Analytics, but extensive guides are abundant all over Google.
+Now it's time to turn the ignition and start rolling.
+You have your destination and a map to get there – it's time to execute!
+We won't go into an in-depth explanation of how exactly to set up your goal events in Google Analytics, as extensive guides are abundant all over Google.
+Instead, we want to make sure you're considering the right things about your business when creating your goals.

 The value of your goals is straightforward when you've got an ecommerce site with monetary goals.
 But how exactly do you define value for other goals you might have, like lead generation or new subscribers?